 Resilient Communities Through Improved Emergency Preparedness

-Periscape: Get Lost
+Periscape: Get Lost!

 The Corky stool utilizes a unique cork compression tenon to achieve a snug fit.
 The resulting joint is strong and solid, while providing a small amount of "spring" due to the compressible nature of the cork.
+The stool packs flat and can be disassembled and reassembled without special tools.

 A visual narrative of process from R&D work for Plantiga Footwear.
 My role in this team was pattern and material design as a supplement to the team's overall exploration of mass customization in digital last design and technical problem solving in shoe assembly with integrated technology patented by Plantiga.